scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 give similar widths that are very close to the true width.
 On the other hand, the widths estimated by Jackknife-minmax and CV-minmax are slightly too wide.
-Note that the widths given by the Naive, Jackknife, and CV strategies are constant there is a single model used for prediction, perturbed models are ignored at prediction time.
+Note that the widths given by the Naive, Jackknife, and CV strategies are constant because there is a single model used for prediction, perturbed models are ignored at prediction time.

 Let’s now compare the *effective* coverage, namely the fraction of test points whose true values lie within the prediction intervals, given by